CIJK-FM: History

-Afternoon host Melanie Sampson left CIJK for the yet to launch CHHI Miramichi, where she would be program director.
+Afternoon host Melanie Sampson left CIJK for the yet to launch CHHI-FM Miramichi, where she would be program director.

 Darrin Harvey was named morning show host after several years working mid-days.
 Mel Sampson returned as program director.

 On February 12, 2020, CIJK flipped from an active rock format as 89.3 K-Rock to classic Hits branded as Rewind 89.3.

+Despite the different branding, the station is closely aligned with Stingray's Boom FM-branded stations, with similar logo designs and partial sharing of programs and personalities.